CharlieInRain/docs-site/docs/exchange-integration.md

 ## Public Services
-There are public nodes running by Binance Chain community which will allow you to interact with the blockchain.
+There are public nodes running by BNB Beacon Chain community which will allow you to interact with the blockchain.

 ### REST API
-[Accelerated nodes](https://docs.binance.org/faq.html#what-is-the-accelerated-node) provide advanced API services for the public.<br/>
+[Accelerated nodes](https://docs.bnbchain.world/faq.html#what-is-the-accelerated-node) provide advanced API services for the public.<br/>
 List of all the Rest API information available on accelerated node can be found: [here](api-reference/dex-api/paths.md)

 ### Node RPC